 Your Company is striving to help achieve these goals by proactively meeting the needsby offering products in several countries.
 The World Health Organization has recommendedAurobindo's first- line therapy against HIV which is expected to see rapid growth indemand now that a cost-effective generic product is made available to the market.
 YourCompany's products have the potential to improve the lives of millions of patients.

 RESEARCH & DEVELOPMENT

-The nutraceuticals and the OTC teams made significant contributions bydeveloping new products.
+The oncology dietary supplements and the OTC teams made significant contributions bydeveloping new products.
 A notable activity during the financial year was the start ofdevelopment work on 58 products in the oncology and 8 products in the hormone segmentsboth in injectable and solid dosage forms.
-Regulatory filings are expected over the next 12 to18 months.Further product development has been initiated in new segments such as dermatologyproducts and nasal drug delivery.
+Regulatory filings are expected to happen forall these products within the next 3 years.
+Out of these 66 products that have beenshortlisted two products were filed in the US in 2016-17 and the plans are to file atleast 15 products in 2017-18.
+Further product development has been initiated in newsegments such as dermatology and nasal drug delivery.

-The continuous innovative and skillful work being done by R&D team is seen in thenumber of approvals received over the years with revenue growth and productivitygains.
+The continuous innovative and skilful work being done by the R&D team is seen inthe number of approvals received over the years with revenue growth and productivitygains.
 The regulatory product approvals for the ANDAs filed in the past as well asincreased contribution/ commercialization of the development projects already undertakendemonstrate the intellectual property strengths of your Company.